Net Profit VS Operating Profit

 The term “profit” is divided into different types according to the source of benefit and the stage at which it is calculated during the life cycle of a business.
 This article illustrates the difference between net profit and operating profit.

-Some of the most common forms of profit that can be found in the financial statements are gross profit, net profit, operating profit, etc. All of them are calculated for different reasons and each plays a diverse role in their journey through the accounting cycle.
+Some of the most common forms of profit that can be found in financial statements are gross profit, net profit, operating profit, etc. All of them are calculated for different reasons, and each plays a diverse role in their journey through the accounting cycle.

 Net Profit